tz1/pikernomatic/README.md

 NOTE: it might not work with all combinations, especially earlier (pre 2014) kernels.

-For notro's fbtft for Adafruit's pitft, replace frequency with speed, i.e. in /etc/options/fbtft.conf add: options fbtft_device name=pitft rotate=90 speed=32000000 fps=24
+For notro's fbtft for Adafruit's PiTFT, replace frequency with speed, i.e. in /etc/options/fbtft.conf add: options fbtft_device name=pitft rotate=90 speed=32000000 fps=24

 TODO:
-deb packaging or other to make install easier add new kernel as default to /boot/config.txt make clean fails with a symlink to the fbtft up top, so I may need to link the other way.
+deb packaging or other to make install easier add new kernel as default to /boot/config.txt add in /etc/modprobe.d or other config to go with teh modules